BhishmaGaudani/SBU-Study-Spot-/README.md

 # SBU-Study-Spot-
 Campus study spot finder using busyness level.
-Students get notified when they are within 100m range of Library/Union/Wang/SAC to report crowd levels in building. algorithm calculate and shows  status (Not Busy/Moderate/Busy) of building reported by users.
-Created using Python libraries like Streamlit, SQLite, Geopy.
+Students get notified when they are within 100m range of the Library/Union/Wang/SAC to report crowd levels in the building.
+An algorithm calculate and shows the  status (Not Busy/Moderate/Busy) of the building reported by users.
+Created using Python libraries like Streamlit, SQLite, and Geopy.
 Stony Brook University Project

 ## Installation & Setup